 Federal Financial Aid Programs

 - Federal Direct Subsidized Base Stafford Loan (FDSL): This base loan is usually interest subsidized.
 This loan is available to students who are enrolled at least half-time and have financial need.
-Effective July 1, 2017 through June 30, 2018, a fixed interest rate of 4.45 applies.
-New rates will be released in May 2018 for the 2018-2019 award year, which will begin on July 1, 2018.
+Effective July 1, 2018 through June 30, 2019, a fixed interest rate of 5.045 applies.
 In most cases, repayment must be completed within 10 years.
 The U.S. Department of Education pays the interest while the borrower is in school.
 First-year students may borrow up to $3,500 for qualified educational expenses; second-year students may borrow up to $4,500.
 Third- and fourth-year students may borrow up to $5,500 annually.
 Loan amounts will be originated by the College, based on enrollment status and need, as determined by federal formulas.
 Students are responsible for repaying their entire debt, with interest, as specified in the terms and conditions of the Promissory Note.
 Direct Subsidized Loans are available only for students who have not exceeded 150 percent of the published length of the academic program.
 This is called the “maximum eligibility period.”
 For example, if you are enrolled in a four-year Bachelor’s degree program, the maximum period for which you can receive Direct Subsidized Loans is six years (150 percent of four years = six years).
 Students may borrow an aggregate total of $23,000 in Subsidized Stafford for an undergraduate degree.

 When a student takes a Federal Direct Subsidized Stafford Student Loan for the first time on or after July 1, 2013 ("first time" includes previous borrowers who have repaid their Federal Stafford Loans in full), there is a maximum time period during which further Subsidized Stafford Student Loans may be taken.
 Furthermore, if the student enrolls for additional courses (regardless of whether the student applies for additional Stafford Loans) after the expiration of a period equal to 150 percent of the published length of the student's current program (for example, six years for a four-year Bachelor's degree program), the student will lose both eligibility for future interest subsidies and interest subsidies on all previously borrowed Subsidized Stafford Loans.
 That could add substantial interest charges to the student's loan debt.

 - Federal Direct Unsubsidized Stafford Loan (FDUSL): This loan is available to students who are enrolled at least half-time, regardless of financial need.
 The borrower is responsible for interest during the life of the loan.
-Effective July 1, 2017 through June 30, 2018, a fixed interest rate of 4.45 percent applies.
-New rates will be released in May 2018 for the 2018-2019 award year, which will begin on July 1, 2018.
+Effective July 1, 2018 through June 30, 2019, a fixed interest rate of 5.045 percent applies.
 In most cases, repayment must be completed within 10 years.
 All students are eligible for the base amount, up to $2,000.
 In addition to the base loan of up to $2,000, independent students and those whose parents have been denied a Parent Loan may borrow an “additional” unsubsidized loan.
 First- and second-year students may borrow up to an additional $4,000 for qualified educational expenses.
 Third- and fourth-year students may borrow up to an additional $5,000 annually.
 Dependent students may borrow up to a total of $8,000 in Unsubsidized Loans, and independent students may borrow up to a total of $34,500, for an undergraduate degree.
 Loan amounts will be originated by the College based on enrollment, need, and dependency status as determined by federal regulations.
 Students are responsible for repaying their entire debt, with interest, as specified in the terms and conditions of the Promissory Note.

 - Federal Direct Parent Loan for Undergraduate Students (FDPLUS): This loan is available to parents of dependent students who are enrolled at least half-time.
 Financial need is not a requirement.
 Parents are responsible for interest during the life of the loan.
-Effective July 1, 2017 through June 30, 2018, a fixed rate of 7.00 percent applies.
-New rates are announced annually on July 1.
+Effective July 1, 2018 through June 30, 2019, a fixed rate of 7.595 percent applies..
 In most cases, repayment must be completed within 10 years.
 Parents may borrow up to the cost of attendance minus other financial assistance and resources.
 Loan amounts will be certified by the College based on enrollment and dependency status as determined by federal regulations.
 Parents are responsible for repaying their entire debt, with interest, as specified in the terms and conditions of the Promissory Note.

 - Federal Student Loan Aggregate Limits: Loans have aggregate (total lifetime) limits that are the same for all students based on dependency status (see chart below).